Tonejs/Tone.js/README.md

 # Tone.Transport

-A unique feature of the library is the oscillator-based Transport which allows for application-wide synchronization of sources and signals.
+A unique feature of the library is the Transport which allows for application-wide synchronization of sources and signals with tempo curves and automation.
 The Transport allows you to register callbacks at precise moments along the timeline which are invoked right before the event with the exact time of the event.
-Additionally, because the Transport is implemented with an oscillator, it is capable of elaborate tempo curves and automation.

 [Read more](https://github.com/Tonejs/Tone.js/wiki/Transport).